tscholze/dotnet-aspcore-llifo-overlay/README.md

 # LLifo.Overlay

-> Llifo, welsh for &quot;streaming&quot;, is an local hosted and open source ASP.NET Core Razor app that demonstrate a simple usage of the SignalR functionality.
+> Llifo, welsh for &quot;streaming&quot;, is an local hosted and open source ASP.NET Core Razor app that demonstrate a simple usecase of the SignalR functionality.
+Presenting a stream overlay image.

 ## Prerequirements
 - Mac, Linux, Windows